kristinbranson/APT/user/orthocam/README_StereoCalibration.md

 Run/save single-camera calibrations for both cameras.
 These will be used by OrthoCam.
 You may need to intialize the optimization for this to work (e.g.for Stephen's rig go to 'optimization options' and enter " [100000 0 0;0 100000 0;384 255 1]")

-#### Step 2: Open the MATLAB Stereo Camera Calibrator App and Create a new Stereo Project.
+#### Step 2: Open the MATLAB Stereo Camera Calibrator App (stereoCameraCalibrator) and Create a new Stereo Project.
 Add the calibration image pairs you would like to use and verify that the corners are detected appropriately etc.

 **Important:** *All calibration images included/used in the stereo project need to have been included in the single-camera calibrations in Step 1.*